 Instead of reading and teaching (at) your children, hand the book over and let them do the teaching.
 If it is a subject that they are really interested in they’ll love telling you or a sibling what they’ve read about it.
 I try to find a documentary on the subject they are learning too, just to have a different learning medium.
 Excitement is the best learning tool, nothing makes a topic easier to learn like interest and excitement.
 BookShark schedules have optional activities that you can do with your kids each week, and they have been different conversations you can have together, to art projects.

 Maybe all you need is a break from your homeschool routine and school altogether.
 Take a day to do nothing, spending the day at home or out and about in your community.
 Sometimes you just need a break from your bookwork and schedule.
 I think this need for a break is why I love the four-day schedule of BookShark, we plan our off day on Wednesday, the middle of the week for getting out of the house in particular.
 Our local science center has a section on the human body so you know we had to spend a Wednesday there checking it out and learning with some more hands-on.

 Skip the Written

 Sometimes just sitting down together and reading is the best medicine.
 Occasionally we like to skip math, and worksheets and just spend the morning reading.
 Taking turns reading from our science or history books for a bit is often a great break from math, language arts, or even the worksheets that come with our science curriculum.
 We read through The Encyclopedia of the Human Body without stopping to do the worksheets, my kids were interested, they wanted to keep learning and it was flowing nicely.
-I didn’t stick to the schedule because they were adsorbed in learning from the book.
+I didn’t stick to the schedule because they were absorbed in learning from the book.

 We did go back to the worksheets later, both girls knew the majority of the answers to the questions because they had been so interested.
-Gauge even told his Dadda at one point that he had a heart and arteries, which I think it is so cute that he’s learning along with his older sisters.
+Gauge even told his Dadda at one point that he had a heart and arteries, which I think is so cute that he’s learning along with his older sisters.